 (There are special situations such as a surge in activity that leads to the creation of additional files; when later the surge dies down, those extra files are removed instead of recycled.)

 Because all database write activity produces WAL, it is critical for disk space to be available.
-When the disk storing WAL is full, the server will be unable to process transaction and can become stuck, or worse it may fall over completely.
+When the disk storing WAL is full, the server will be unable to process new transactions and can become stuck, or worse: it may fall over completely.
 So this is a situation to be avoided by all means possible.

 Replication in PostgreSQL works by processing WAL files.
 In order for this to work, all WAL files have to be transiently available until they are processed.
 Therefore a mechanism is needed to tell the main WAL management not to recycle or remove files.